alist-org/docs/docs/faq/howto.md

 ### When adding a 189Cloud storage: the device ID does not exist, and a secondary device verification is required​

-It may be that the prevention and control has been triggered.
-After changing the password, add it again.
+It may be that the risk detection dystem has been triggered.
+Please changing the password, then, add it again.

 ### TLS handshake timeout? / read: connection reset by peer? / dns lookup failed? / connect: connection refused / Client.Timeout exceeded while awaiting headers?

-For network problems such as these, please troubleshoot and solve them yourself.
+For network problems such as these, please troubleshoot and solve them yourself.Don't create any issues for this.